bauer90/car-dashboard-test/README.md

 3. Motor status indicator will light when RPM > 600.
 4. Battery low indicator will light when battery percentage < 20.
 5. When the charging starts, the motor will stop.
 When the motor starts, the charging will stop.
-6. Higher motor speed will cause battery drain faster and temperature
+6. Higher motor speed will cause battery drain faster and temperature go up faster and to a higher target value.
 7. The temperature range of the battery is between 10 and 15 * motorSpeed + 20.
 8. The charging button is in orange color when charging is on, and in lime color when the percentage reaches 98.